-4. I love palm hearts (also known as palmito), jicama and those little corns.
-Not a lot of people like these the way I do, so I figured it was worth mentioning.
+4. I love palm hearts (also known as palmito), beets, jicama, and those little corns.
+Not a lot of people like these the way I do—so I figured it was worth mentioning.

-5. The trailer to the movie “Eight Below” made me tear up.
+5. The trailer for the movie “Eight Below” made me tear up.

-8. More than anything else in the world, I wish I was a professional soccer player.
+8. More than anything else, I wish I was a professional soccer player.